 If you publish your book using Amazon self-publishing (UK), it’s automatically reported to the IRS (Internal Revenue Service – America’s version of HMRC).
 And as a result, they’ll automatically deduct 30% from your profits.

-First, you will need to get hold of one of two things:
+First, you will need to get ahold of one of these two things:

 To remove the 30% tax for your Amazon self-publishing (UK) account, you will need to login to your KDP account.
 You will need to update the ‘Tax Information’ section.

 Following this, when you click on Tax Information, enter your EIN where it says, “Do you have a US TIN?”.

 If you get an email back from Amazon explaining that it’s not gone through, don’t panic.
 The lag time from the IRS updating your records can take a while.
 Just try again in up to two weeks and it should be successful.